 - Two 6 ft. mid-priced pine or other type garland (this one or this one could work, and I’ve sourced more options below)

-- Two or three realistic cedar garland (this one or this one are good choices with more options below)
+- Two or three realistic cedar garland (this is the one I used, another good option, with more below)

 - Command Hooks